 In one of the episodes Raj and Howard run into the actor Nathan Fillion.
 They greet him and tell him they are big fans of Firefly (2001) and Dr Horribles Sing Along Blog (2008) Simon Helberg (Howard) played the character "Moist" in Dr. Horrible

 In the same scene that Raj says that "Blossom" would be a great addition to the Physics Bowl team, he also mentions that the "girl from 'The Wonder Years'" was also smart.
 In a later episode, Danica McKeller (who plays Winnie on 'The Wonder Years') plays a character who makes out with Raj.

 The trivia items below may give away important plot points.

 In the 100th episode where Leonard asks Penny out again, Penny is wearing the same shirt she wore in the pilot.
 This was probably to represent Leonard falling in love again with the same girl he did 100 episodes before.

-Of all the main characters, Leonard has had more relationships over the course of the show (Penny, Priya, Leslie and Stephanie), Penny is second (Leonard, Stuart, Zack), then Raj (Lucy and Emily) and Howard (Leslie and Bernadette).
+Of all the main characters, Leonard and Penny have had the same amount of relationships over the course of the show (Penny: Kurt, Zack, Stuart, Mike and of course Leonard)(Leonard: Penny, Dr Elizabeth, Priya, Leslie and Stephanie), then Raj (Lucy and Emily) and Howard (Leslie and Bernadette).
 Sheldon (Amy), Amy (Sheldon) and Bernadette (Howard) have only been with one person each.